 - An annual interest rate of 15% (the lower, the better if you’re not good at paying off your debt every month).

 I called up my credit card company and asked them to increase my credit limit by $2,000, and they did.
 It was the easiest thing in the world.
 I even recorded the conversation and turned it into a YouTube video so you can see how I did it.

 Of course, I edited out the four questions they asked because they were personal, but they only asked what my annual income was, if I owned or rented my place, what my social security number was, and when I was born.

 Do Something Right Now To Improve Your Score

 Great, you finished the article, and now it’s time to take action.
 I know it seems simple, and truthfully, it is.
 You don’t need to fret over the little things.
 If you take action on these three steps and give it some time, your credit score will improve drastically.

 So I want you to do these things, and check them off as you go:

 - Open an account with CreditKarma.com and write down your credit score in a place you’ll always see it.

-- Set up automatic bill pay on all your loans and credit cards with your checking account (minimum balance only).
+- Set up an automatic bill pay on all your loans and credit cards with your checking account (minimum balance only).

 - Do whatever it takes to pay down your debt.
-Click here if you need help with that.

 - Call your credit card companies and ask for a credit increase (and ask for a lower interest rate while you’re on the phone).